 An applicant has the right of review internal/external.

-An agency's (USQ's) disclosure log provides access to documents (non-personal affairs information) that have been assessed through the Right to Information formal process.
+An agency's (USQ's) disclosure log provides access to released documents (non-personal information) that have been assessed through the Right to Information formal process.
 The purpose of a disclosure log is to make individual releases of information under the new RTI legislation available to the widest possible audience.
 'Personal affairs' information, including an individual's name (the applicant), will not be published.

 For further information concerning Right to Information matters please contact: